platanus/yisus/README.md

 ## Internal dependencies

+### Queue System

+For managing tasks in the background, this project uses [Sidekiq](https://github.com/mperham/sidekiq)

 ### Authorization

 For defining which parts of the system each user has access to, we have chosen to include the [Pundit](https://github.com/elabs/pundit) gem, by [Elabs](http://elabs.se/).